-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Clarksville Montgomery County Ajax Turner Senior Citizen's Center, Inc. (the Center), a component of the City of Clarksville, Tennessee, as of and for the year ended June 30, 2019 and June 30, 2018, and the related notes to the financial statements, which collectively comprise the Center's basic financial statements and have issued our report thereon dated September 19, 2019.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and the requirements prescribed by the Comptroller of the Treasury, State of Tennessee, as detailed in the Audit Manual, the financial statements of Clarksville Montgomery County Ajax Turner Senior Citizen's Center, Inc. (the Center), a component of the City of Clarksville, Tennessee, as of and for the year ended June 30, 2020 and June 30, 2019, and the related notes to the financial statements, which collectively comprise the Center's basic financial statements, and have issued our report thereon dated September 2, 2020.